New York Debt Relief Guide

 Another option for New York residents is debt settlement.
 With debt settlement, you settle your debt independently or with the help of a debt settlement company.
 In this program, you agree to pay your creditors a portion of what is owed.
 This will damage your credit rating because you are not paying on the terms you first agreed to.
 Late payments, which are often part of this program, will hurt your credit rating for seven years.
 Even with those negatives, this can be an excellent program for New York residents with overwhelming debt.
 It can help you avoid bankruptcy.

-If you’re curious how we can help you, below, you will find a few case studies from clients that we’ve helped in New York.
+If you’re curious how we can help you, below are a few case studies from clients we’ve helped in New York.
 If you’re facing challenges with debt, call us at (844) 276-1544 to receive a free debt and budget evaluation from a certified credit counselor.

 New Yorkers trust us with their debt.
 Contact us today and we can help you find the right solution for your debt!